And3rsL/Deebot-for-Home-Assistant/info.md

   password: YOUR_ECOVACS_PASSWORD
   country: YOUR_TWO_LETTER_COUNTRY_CODE
   continent: YOUR_TWO_LETTER_CONTINENT_CODE
+  deviceid:
-  deviceid: YOUR_ROBOT_ID
+    - YOUR_ROBOT_ID
+    - YOUR_ROBOT_ID2
+    - etc...
   # Optional
   live_map: True                    # Enable Live Map.. may cause issues on low power hardware | Default: True
   show_color_rooms: False           # Enable draw room colors as in the app | Default: False
-  livemappath: 'www/live_map.png'   # Path where to save live_map
+  livemappath: 'www/'   # Path where to save live_map (Each bot will have XXX.png where XXX is the vacbot name)
 ```

 You can find your robot id under settings and "About Deebot"